ferstl/pedantic-pom-enforcers/README.md

     </build>

 ### Available Enforcer Rules
 These are the currently available *Pedantic POM Enforcers*.
-The ID is required by the `CompoundPedanticEnforcer`'s configuration.
+The ID in parentheses is required by the `CompoundPedanticEnforcer`'s configuration.
 For further details take a look at the [Wiki](pedantic-pom-enforcers/wiki/Pedantic-POM-Enforcers).

  - `PedanticPomSectionOrderEnforcer` (`POM_SECTION_ORDER`):
   - Enforces that your POM sections are in order, e.g. 1: `<modelVersion>`, 2: `<groupId>` 3: `<artifactId>`, ...